 Level of patient care: We are committed to providing our patients with the highest quality of uterine fibroid treatment in the San Francisco Bay area.
 Our focus is on providing healthcare that is personalized to meet our patients’ unique concerns in a modern, comfortable, welcoming environment.
 Our friendly, helpful staff strive to ensure that our patients have the best possible experience.

-For more information about uterine fibroids, or to make an appointment, contact us at VIP Fibroid Center.
 Dr. Anup Singh and Dr. Rajeev Tandon have been proudly serving patients’ needs for a San Francisco Bay area uterine fibroid specialist for more than 15 years, including patients from San Jose and throughout the greater San Francisco Bay area.